juliethrallstewart/Truss/README.md

 # Instructions to view app locally

-- Fork the repository and copy the url
+- Fork the repository
-- In your terminal, run command 'git clone 'url-link''
+- In your terminal, run command 'git clone 'url-link'' in the directory you wish to clone the repo
-- cd into the 'planets' folder
+- Run command 'cd Truss'
+- Run command 'yarn install'
 - Run command 'yarn start'

 ## Included libraries